AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 <img src="/../img/scissor.png" class="center" width="600">

-As you can see, for entities that extend beyond the slot boundaries, like the Ender Dragon, the overlapping parts are now properly clipped.
-For the output slots, this is perfect.
-It looks weird on the input slots, though.
-This can easily be fixed by gating the clipping logic behind a boolean flag that is set depending on whether the slot is an input or output slot.
+For entities extending beyond the slot boundaries, the overlapping parts were now properly clipped.
+This was perfect for the output slots.
+For the input slots, however, it looked a bit strange.
+I was easily able to fix this by gating the clipping logic behind a boolean flag that is set depending on whether the slot is an input or output slot.

 ## Rotation

-Now, we are getting to the most confusing part of this whole journey.
+Here comes the most confusing part of this whole journey.

-You probably noticed that all entities are rendered facing towards the camera.
-But there are two cases where this is not true.
-The Ender
-Dragon and the Bat.
-Both entities are rendered facing away from the camera.
-The Bat is a special topic.
-The entity it renders in a GUI doesn't seem to match the entity that is rendered in world.
-I have no explanation for this as of now.
-The Dragon, however, is easier to explain.
-Its model is in fact rotated 180 degrees on the Y-axis by default.
+All entities are rendered facing towards the camera but there were two exceptions.
+The Ender Dragon and the Bat.
+I can't explain what's going on with the Bat.
+The model rendered inside the GUI seems to be a different model than the in-world model.
+The Dragon model is indeed rotated by 180° on the Y-axis by default.
 Why is this?
-I have no clue.
+I had no clue.
 Is this what we call Mojank?

-I can only imagine that this is an old leftover from when the Dragon was first implemented in Minecraft.
-To ensure I am not doing anything wrong, I checked JER again.
-To my surprise, JER renders the Dragon correctly facing the camera.
-The Bat, however, is also facing away.
+I could only imagine it's a leftover from when the Dragon was first implemented in Minecraft.
+To ensure I was not doing anything wrong, I checked JER again.
+To my surprise, JER rendered the Dragon correctly facing the camera.
+The Bat, however, was also facing away.

 |         JER Bat          |         JER Dragon          |
 | :----------------------: | :-------------------------: |
 | ![](/../img/jer-bat.png) | ![](/../img/jer-dragon.png) |

-Looking at JER's implementation, I found that they just call the vanilla entity renderer that is used inside the `InventoryScreen` to render the player model.
-Because method parameter and local variable names are obfuscated in Minecraft, I had to debug my way through the code to see what each value does.
-After some trial and error, I decided to call the vanilla renderer myself and could confirm that the Dragon is rendered correctly.
+Looking at JER's implementation, I found it calls the vanilla entity renderer in `InventoryScreen`.
+Because method parameters and local variable names are obfuscated in Minecraft, I debugged through the code to see what each value did.
+After researching, I called the vanilla renderer myself and confirmed the Dragon rendering correctly.

-The interesting part in the vanilla implementation is that they seem to adjust rotation properties of the entity instance.
-The following code displays the relevant part of the vanilla implementation.
-You'll notice that variable names are obfuscated and that some of the code doesn't really make sense because variables are being assigned to themselves.
-This is one of the downsides of decompiled code but we can still observe what is happening.
+The interesting part in the vanilla implementation was they seemed to adjust rotation properties of the entity instance.
+Variable names were obfuscated and some of the code did not make sense.
+Variables were assigned to themselves.
+This is one of the side effects of decompiled code.
+It was enough to observe the functionality, though.

 ```java:line-numbers
 float f4 = p_275689_.yBodyRot;